-What Is Epithelioid Mesothelioma?
+What Is Malignant Epithelioid Mesothelioma?

 Epithelial cells are a type of cell that lines the surfaces of your body.
 They are found on your skin, blood vessels, urinary tract, and organs.
 Healthy epithelial cells also typically develop from tissue that forms as wounds heal (granuloma).